aryanpatil007-alt/HTML/README.md

-Beginner to web dev <br>
+Web Development — Beginner Level
-HTML and CSS
+Learning the fundamentals of HTML and CSS as the foundation for modern web development